-Reacting to the Past
+HIST 1717 Reacting to the Past

-An introduction to major ideas and texts using "role playing" games to replicate the context in which these ideas acquired historical significance.
-Students explore moments of cultural and political crisis in a variety of cultures and HTMe periods, including Ancient Greece, Ming China, and Puritan New England.
+Students engage critically with major ideas and texts through a series of elaborate historical "role playing" games.
+This course will immerse them in moments of cultural and political crisis in a variety of cultures and time periods, such as ancient Greece, revolutionary France, and American on the eve of World War I.